andreasabel/inCode/entry/deploying-medium-to-large-haskell-apps-to-heroku.md

 First of all, we need to find ourselves a machine with the same architecture as the Heroku virtual machines.
-For most people, it is not practical to go out and buy a physical machine that you can use for yourself, so we’re going to be setting up a virtual one here.
+For most people, it is not practical to go out and buy a physical machine that you can use for yourself, so we're going to be setting up a virtual one here.

 A lot of this is going to be verbatim from [this reference](https://github.com/yesodweb/yesod/wiki/Setting-up-a-virtual-machine%2C-using-VirtualBox-and-Vagrant), with a few updates.

-1. You’re going to need [VirtualBox](https://www.virtualbox.org/wiki/Downloads), from Oracle.
+1. You're going to need [VirtualBox](https://www.virtualbox.org/wiki/Downloads), from Oracle.
 Most modern work on virtual machines leverage this great tool.